ronanamsterdam/satisfactorium/README.md

     A square element based game!
 Where you'll need to turn all the squares in to circles :)
     All pure react and css based

+## Why the name satisfactorium?

+Cuz it gives me amounts of satisfation working on it seeing the end result.
+As a devlopers we are constantly limited in ways we think things should be done due to number of reasons.
+So this is my place to do exactly the way I believe things should be done and imense amounts of happy code and mood comes as a result 😌

 ## 🎓 Gatsby